rubyfu/RubyFu/module_0x3__network_kungfu/nmap.md

 # Nmap

-required gem
 ```
 gem install ruby-nmap ronin-scanners
 ```
 As far as you understand how to use nmap and how basicly it works, you'll find this lib is easy to use.
-You can do most  most of nmap functionalties
+You can do most of nmap functionalties

 ### Basic Scan
+Ruby-nmap gem is a Ruby interface to nmap, the exploration tool and security / port scanner.

+* Provides a Ruby interface for running nmap.
+* Provides a Parser for enumerating nmap XML scan files.

+let's see how it dose work.

 ```ruby
 require 'nmap'
 scan = Nmap::Program.scan(:targets => '192.168.0.15', :verbose => true)